Fraction Calculator

 Three and five eighths is twenty-nine eighths. - Subtract: 47/2 - 29/8 = 47 · 4/2 · 4 - 29/8 = 188/8 - 29/8 = 188 - 29/8 = 159/8

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(2, 8) = 8.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 2 × 8 = 16.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, forty-seven halves minus twenty-nine eighths equals one hundred fifty-nine eighths.